Blood Orange Curd, an easy homemade curd recipe with blood oranges and a fun alternative to lemon curd.

 Another great blood orange recipe for you today.
 This homemade blood orange curd turned out way better than I thought it would.
 I told you I was addicted to blood oranges this week (check out my Blood Orange Margarita from yesterday) and I still have more blood orange recipes on my mind but think I’ll save them until next year so you all don’t think I’ve lost my mind.
 Coming soon is the Vanilla Walnut Scones recipe in the background.

 If you’ve never made curd before you may be surprised that it generally does not have a lot of ingredients.
 This recipe only contains fresh blood orange juice and zest, egg yolks, sugar, salt, and butter.
 That’s it!
+It also goes great with the Mini Scones with Walnuts in the photo above.

 Fresh blood orange juice would work a lot better, but if you’re desperate you could try to use bottled blood orange juice.
 I haven’t tried it, but guessing it would work ok.